Blood Donor Selection and Blood Collection

 A single pint of blood is processed according to what hospitals need.
 Our key products are red blood cells, apheresis platelets, 24-hour frozen plasma, and cryoprecipitate, but we have the ability to produce a wide range of blood products based on the needs of patients.
 We are fortunate that our donors are very generous, so we usually have an ample supply.
 Hospitals have to stock enough of eight different ABO blood group and Rh blood types.
 There are special size packages of blood components — smaller units for children, for example.
 Also, some patients need blood components that have undergone special treatments such as exposure to radiation which eliminates a harmful immune reaction in those patients.

 Stage 3: Testing the Samples

 Stage 3a: Examining Characteristics

-According to Tracy Bridges, Director of Technical Services, “TBC and our community are fortunate to have leadership at the board and executive management levels and the resources to provide sophisticated testing instruments and laboratory facilities.
+According to Tracy Bridges, Chief Technical Officer, “TBC and our community are fortunate to have leadership at the board and executive management levels and the resources to provide sophisticated testing instruments and laboratory facilities.
 We are really on the cutting edge of blood testing technology, and that helps ensure blood safety.”

 Stage 3b: Segregation and Quarantine of Suspect Units

 This is a critical step.
 If any infectious disease test indicates the blood unit is unsuitable, [what is referred to as “initially reactive”] then lab technicians go to the “in process” refrigerator, freezer, or incubator and pull each and every blood component prepared from that donated unit.
 Those suspect components are placed in a quarantine environment in a locked room.

 The next day, the laboratory retests the suspect sample in duplicate.
 If one or both of the retests confirm the initial finding, the sample is said to be “repeat reactive.”
 For some tests, a third confirmation test is required by the FDA.